A Birkin Bag in the Box Is Worth a Lifetime of Debt

 “I’ve expanded the business to two locations, and we also do a ton of art now, and we do flatware, we do wine — and handbags,” Mr. Tabach-Bank said in his California shop, a few blocks away from Rodeo Drive.
-He is finalizing plans for a third location, in Chicago.

 Mr. Tabach-Bank finds that his New York clients are more likely to be businesspeople than those in Beverly Hills.
 “We get a lot of women in the financial community as well as men who bring in their wife’s or significant other’s handbags,” he said.
 In California, the pawnshop draws in the Hollywood set with actors, producers and screenwriters looking for fast cash.